MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/app-management-overview.md

 - Make major, minor, and hotfix app updates available to customers for installation from the Business Central administration center.

     You make the updates available by uploading them to the FAME App Repository.
-The new app versions will then be available on **Manage Apps** page of the customer's Business Central administration.
+The new app versions will then be available on **Manage Apps** page of the Business Central administration.
 - Retrieve the list of the customers' environments that have your app installed.
 - Schedule the automatic deployment of the app hotfixes for their customers' environments.